Computer Generated Statements and the Hearsay Rules

 How Will this Affect Litigation?

 While Stuebe was decided in the context of a criminal case, the rules of evidence apply across most areas of the law and may have an effect in litigation involving probate, trusts or estates.
-Going forward, it will be unlikely machine-produced statements will be deemed inadmissible on a hearsay basis.
+Going forward, it will be unlikely computer generated statements will be deemed inadmissible on a hearsay basis.
 Rather, concerns about these statements can be addressed through the process of authentication – whether the email or video were altered or otherwise tampered with.
 If you have any questions about this interesting issue, please let us know.